 8. Improvise a Safe Tick Remover

 If you have a hockey stick around or a branch off of a tree, you can use it to haul all your water jugs at once in camp with this practical tip.
-After all, you want every survival gear you own has multiple purposes, right?
-You can also pick up 14 other useful camping tricks here.
+After all, you want every survival gear you own to have multiple purposes, right?

 12. Make a DIY Fishing Kit